 I have served on the Board of Directors of Truevision, Inc., RasterOps, Inc., Cinetal, Inc., VESA (Video Electronics Standards Association), CCTV (Concord Carlisle TV) and am currently the Vice President of the AASA (American Amputee Soccer Association) and sit on the Advisory Board of SideStix Ventures.

-I am currently enjoying a “gap year” with the goal of pursuing my passion for adventure travel and photography while my knees can still make it down the long trails and up the big mountains.
-It remains to be seen if I will choose to stay on this path indefinitely or if the temptation of a new work challenge will prove too difficult to resist.
+I am currently enjoying a provisional early retirement with the goal of pursuing my passion for adventure travel and photography while my knees can still make it down the long trails and up the big mountains.
+I continue to consult, in a part time capacity, for a number of early stage technology companies that are working on products that I find exciting.

 Markforged Mark Two